phluid61/internet-drafts/file-scheme/draft.md

 If the VMS file path includes a node reference, that reference is used as the authority.
-Where the original node reference includes a user name and password in an access control string, they can be transcribed into the authority using the non-standard syntax extension in
+Where the original node reference includes a user name and password in an access control string, they can be transcribed into the authority using the nonstandard syntax extension in
 {{ext-userinfo}}.